nazarepiedady/sass-docs-pt/source/blog/019-request-for-comments-module-system-proposal.md

 #### Configuring Libraries

 With `@import`, libraries are often configured by setting global variables that override `!default` variables defined by those libraries.
-Because variables are no longer global with `@use`, it supports a more explicit way of configuring libraries: the `with` clause:
+Because variables are no longer global with `@use`, it supports a more explicit way of configuring libraries: the `with` clause.

 ```scss
 // bootstrap.scss